Volvo’s warranty ranks mid-pack compared to other manufacturers.

-Volvo’s warranty includes 12 years/unlimited coverage against corrosion perforation, meaning rust-through.
-Volvo, like many brands, defines that as literally a body panel rusting through from the inside.
+Volvo’s warranty includes 12 years/unlimited miles of coverage against corrosion perforation, meaning rust-through.
+Volvo, like many brands, defines that as a body panel rusting through from the inside.

 Among other carmakers, only Audi, BMW, and Mini (which is part of BMW) offer this level of corrosion protection.
 Whether this is important could depend on where you live.
 If you live and drive in areas where a lot of salt is used on roads in winter, or if you live near the ocean, corrosion can still be an issue in modern vehicles, no matter how well they’re protected at the factory.
 Keeping a vehicle clean, including underneath, can be even more critical in such areas.

 Brand loyalists may recall Volvo’s engaging and award-winning advertising from the 1960s and 1970s, which touted durability, including protection against corrosion.
 How do those attributes measure up for Volvo’s new cars?
 For starters, cars were a lot simpler a half-century ago.
 And today, numerous industry studies help consumers easily research vehicle quality and dependability.
 These two attributes are not the same, although the two are certainly connected.